Access real-time, actionable insights on your company’s current Product-Market Fit

 - an objective, standardized score describing the company’s progress

 - a breakout of the company’s progress in de-risking their business model across five vectors

 - customized insights and recommendations

-Four powerful use cases for the Fluency Score
+Four powerful use cases for Fluency Score Reports

 Evaluate and choose best-fit startups at a glance

 Tailor resources and focus mentors for each company